hhandika/segui/website/docs/cli_gui.md

 - Available for all major desktop and mobile platforms but is limited by the Flutter framework platform support

 :::note
-You can install GUI and CLI interfaces in the system supporting them.
+You can install GUI and CLI in the system supporting them.
 Each operates in its own contained environment and does not interfere with the other.
 :::

 ## Platform Support